phoenixframework/phoenix/guides/json_and_apis.md

    -d '{"url": {"title":"Elixir Programming Language"}}'
 ```

-The response should be a `200` with the update link in the body.
+The response should be a `200` with the updated link in the body.

 Finally, we need to try out the removal of a link: